MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-application-project.md

 ---
-title: Step 1: Add Application project & update json | Microsoft Docs
+title: Step 1: Add Application project and update json | Microsoft Docs
 description: Add the BizTalk Server Application project in Visual Studio, and update the BizTalkServerInventory.json file with the DLLs, binding files, and deployment sequence of your applications - Visual Studio Team Services ms.custom: "" ms.date: "11/08/2017"